This is a glossary of terms used within the IBM Quantum site. If you are looking for the list of operations, go to the Operations glossary.

 Quantum circuit format generated by the Qiskit program.
 OpenQASM is the low-level language consumed by the Quantum Processing Unit (QPU).

 See relative phase.

 QASM is an abbreviation for quantum assembly language.
 It is a set of text-based instructions to describe and visualize quantum circuits.
-IBM Quantum uses a dialect called OpenQASM; see more in the OpenQASM code topic in the IBM Quantum Composer docs.
+IBM Quantum uses a dialect called OpenQASM; see more in the Build your circuit with OpenQASM code topic in the IBM Quantum Composer docs.

 Qiskit Python source code that describes the problem to solve, combining classical and quantum computation.
 It takes inputs from the users, makes the calculation, and returns the results.
 Each instance of a Qiskit program execution is similar to a computer process and is represented as a runtime job.

 The data that defines your program.
 Critical components are name, maximum execution time, version, backend requirements, and input/output parameters.